EFTEC/BladeOne/README.md

 ```
 ### @includefast

-@Includefast is similar to @include.
-However, it doesn't allows parameters because it merge the template in a big file (instead of rely on different files), so it must be fast at runtime by using more space on the hard disk versus less call to read a file.
+`@Includefast` is similar to `@include`.
+However, it doesn't allow parameters because it merges the template in a big file (instead of relying on different files), so it must be fast at runtime by using more space on the hard disk versus less call to read a file.

 ```html